aosabook/500lines/contingent/chapter.rst

 Even for very rapidly changing dependency trees, this should quickly settle out.
 Only a cycle —
-where, for example, task A needs the output of task B which itself needs the output of task A, and the outputs of A and B never stabilize and remove them from ``_todo`` — could keep the builder in an infinite loop.
+where, for example, task *A* needs the output of task *B* which itself needs the output of task *A* — could keep the builder in an infinite loop, and only if their return values never stabilize.
 Fortunately, real-world build tasks are typically without cycles.

 Let us trace the behavior of this system through an example.